 If we accept those official figures, 710 people survived the disaster and it seems two of them may have settled near Cairns.
 Stories are told of a man and a woman who lived and worked around a gold mine at Mount Peter, near Edmonton in the 1920s.
 Otto Keller and a woman remembered as Mrs Zarr are said to have told staff at the Cairns Hospital that they were survivors of the Titanic sinking.

 Their names don’t appear on passenger manifests, but we’re told the names of some passengers in “steerage” were found to be missing from the lists.
-We may never know for sure if Otto Keller & Mrs Zarr were on the Titanic — but we do know some FNQ locals in the 1920s certainly believed that was the case.
+We may never know for sure if Otto Keller & Mrs Zarr were on the Titanic — but some FNQ locals in the 1920s certainly believed that was the case.
 Both have streets named after them in the Edmonton area.